 But there is also some research to suggest that tropical storms will be able to reach higher latitudes as global temperatures rise, and this could interact with and strengthen the jet stream.

-Let's finish with a summary of the jet's position and what it means for our weather.
-If the polar jet is far to the south of the UK you can expect colder than average weather.
-If it's to the north of the UK we will be warmer than average, and hopefully nice and settled too.
-And of course, if the jet is over the UK then we will get frequent wet and windy conditions.
+If the polar jet is far to the south of the UK, you can expect colder than average weather.
+If it's to the north of the UK, we will be warmer than average, and hopefully nice and settled too.
+And, of course, if the jet is over the UK, then we will get frequent wet and windy conditions.